GoogleFeud/ts-runtime-checks/README.md

 ### `is<Type>(value)` utility function

 Utility function.
-Every call to this function gets replaced with an immidietly-invoked arrow function, which returns `true` if the value matches the type, `false` otherwise.
+Every call to this function gets replaced with an immediately-invoked arrow function, which returns `true` if the value matches the type, `false` otherwise.

 ```ts
 const val = JSON.parse("[\"Hello\", \"World\"]");;